-- Statement No. 87, Leases - Statement No. 89, Accounting for Interest Cost Incurred before the End of a Construction Period - Statement No. 91, Conduit Debt Obligations - Statement No. 92, Omnibus 2020. - Statement No. 93, Replacement of Interbank Offered Rates. - Statement No. 94, Public-Private and Public-Public partnerships and Availability Payment Arrangements. - Statement No. 96, Subscription-Based Information Technology Arrangements. - Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement 32
+- Statement No. 87, Leases - Statement No. 91, Conduit Debt Obligations - Statement No. 92, Omnibus 2020. - Statement No. 93, Replacement of Interbank Offered Rates. - Statement No. 94, Public-Private and Public-Public partnerships and Availability Payment Arrangements. - Statement No. 96, Subscription-Based Information Technology Arrangements. - Statement No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans an amendment of GASB Statements No. 14 and No. 84, and a supersession of GASB Statement 32 - Statement No. 99, Omnibus 2022 - Statement No. 100, Accounting Changes and Error Corrections an amendment of GASB Statement No. 62 - Statement No. 101, Compensated Absences